Industrial design

-How can I obtain protection of my industrial design?
+How can I obtain protection for my industrial design?

-The applicant for the design protection must decide in which territory they will seek protection of their IP rights and file an application with the relevant office.
+The applicant for the design protection must decide in which territory they will seek the protection of their intellectual property rights and file an application with the relevant office.
 They can choose from the following options:

 National protection